 Charleston, South Carolina’s historic coastal city, is a food and drink mecca, home to some of the country’s most celebrated chefs and restaurants, and bars that boast incredible collections of American whiskey.

 But Bar Mash, a whiskey and beer bar located within the Mercantile & Mash food shop, might have the finest list of all, with some 120 American whiskeys and a handful of whiskey cocktails.
-There are more more familiar options, including Old Weller or Bulleit, as well as comparatively unusual selections, such as Woodford’s Rye.
+There are more familiar options such as Old Weller, as well as comparatively unusual selections, such as Woodford’s Rye.
 Pappy van Winkle is, of course, represented, along with limited-release bottlings, like barrel-proof Elijah Craig.

 And if the brown spirits alone weren’t draw enough, the cozy bar, housed in a former cigar factory, also has shuffle board, bocce, ’80s arcade games and a jukebox.